vpavlenko/web-2024-template/README.md

 ## Deploy

-In the Cursor IDE, open a Terminal and run:
+In the Cursor IDE, open a separate Terminal and run:

 ```
 npm run deploy